andymeneely/project-timber-wolf/rules/RULES.md

 # _Your Last Heist_

 _Your Last Heist_ is a cooperative, multi-stage heist game.
-You are playing the role of a uniquely skilled criminal who works with other skilled criminals to quietly traverse the building and steal items, all while dealing with obstacles like closing gates, guards, locks, lasers, sensors, and cameras.
+You are playing the role of a uniquely skilled criminal who works with other skilled criminals to quietly traverse the building and steal items, all while dealing with obstacles like closing gates, guards, locks, sensors, and cameras.

 A single heist takes 30-40 minutes, and is part of a series of scenarios where your character improves skills and abilities.
 The scenarios are story-driven, highly replayable, and allow you to "save" your game between heists.